Morocco's king says boy, 5, trapped in deep well has died

-IGHRAN, Morocco (AP) — Attempts to rescue a 5-year-old boy trapped in a Moroccan well stretched into a fourth day Saturday, with unstable soil threatening the painstaking work of trying to dig him out safely.
-Fears grew that that it may be too late.
+The place statement said the king had been closely following the frantic rescue efforts by locals authorities, “instructing officials to use all means necessary to dig the boy out of the well and return him alive to his parents”.
+The king hailed the rescuers for their relentless work and the community for landing support to Rayan's family.

+Hundreds of villagers and others had gathered to watch the rescue operation.

-Online messages of support and concern for the boy, Rayan, poured in from around the world as the rescue efforts dragged through the night.
+Online messages of support and concern for the boy poured in from around the world as the rescue efforts dragged on for four days.

 Rescuers used a rope to send oxygen and water down to the boy as well as a camera to monitor him.
 By Saturday morning, the head of the rescue committee, Abdelhadi Temrani, said: “It is not possible to determine the child’s condition at all at this time.
 But we hope to God that the child is alive.”